imrinahru/my-site-fresh/content/03_Events/Linux Foundation Japan RUG.md

 - **Onboarding flows** that help non-technical users start using agents quickly

-> 🧠 Think: a friendly “Agent Builder” wizard, not a terminal command line.
+- A friendly “Agent Builder” wizard, not a terminal command line.

 ### 🪪 "What AgentCards look like"